MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-content-distribution-sharing.md

 ## Plan to distribute content to consumers

-Most people who use content in your organization will only need to view it (Read-only permission) and not change it (Write permission) or create their own content from it (Build permission).
+Most people who use content in your organization will only need to view it (Read permission) and not change it (Write permission), or create their own content based on it (Build permission).
 Content consumers are typically business users who need to access reporting items (in which case they're often called _[report consumers](powerbi-implementation-planning-security-report-consumer-planning.md)_).
-Some users might also need to request Build permission for data items to enable their own analyses in Power BI Desktop, Excel, or other client tools.
+Some users might also need to request Build permission for data items to enable their own data discovery in Power BI Desktop, Excel, or other client tools.

 > [!NOTE]
 > Typically, consumers who request Build permission perform [personal BI](powerbi-implementation-planning-usage-scenario-personal-bi.md).
 However, over time, you can expect that some of these users will evolve from being strictly content consumers to becoming content creators who want to share their content with others.